SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/hmmer3/index.md

 genomes, and novel research projects.
 JGI uses approximately 7 million CPU hours annually to run HMMER3 on NERSC systems.

-HMMER3 is heavily optimized for the personal computing hardware of ten years ago.
+HMMER3 is heavily optimized for the personal computing hardware of 2008.
 Data movement is organized such that very low working set memory usage has been achieved at the cost of increased file access.
 The application is arranged as a pipeline of filters using SSE intrinsic vector instructions to implement dynamic programming (DP) with a complex striping pattern [3].
 Threading support uses pthreads via a master to worker queue dispatch that distributes sequence data to individual threads for processing.
 An MPI implementation is also provided in the HMMER3 distribution that does not support threading and decomposes data with the same pattern and performance as the pthread implementation.

 A significant literature exists discussing the optimization of the HMMER lineage of applications.
 One common theme is a focus on porting low-level